norcams/iaas/docs/team/testing/persistence.rst

 - Create image from file using glanceclient: glance image-create --file

-- #Create image from file to existing image ID using glanceclient: glance image-uplaod --file ID
+- TODO: Create image from file to existing image ID using glanceclient: glance image-uplaod --file ID

 - Create image from volume when volume not attached: openstack image create --volume